-The diwan used to inspect all transaction and payments in all departments and supervised the provincial diwans.
+The diwan used to inspect all transactions and payments in all departments and supervised the provincial diwans.

 The diwans were to report about state finance to the Emperor on a daily basis.

 was head of the ecclesiastical department.

 He also used to examine weights and measures and enforce fair prices etc.

 He was responsible for all kinds of purchases and their storage for the royal household.